 Vegetable oil’s use as an energy-producing product is not new.
 Cars across the United States run on waste vegetable oil from restaurants.
 Restaurants can now harness the power of their own waste vegetable oil by installing a Vegawatt system from Owl Power Company.

 A Vegawatt system allows restaurants to recycle their used vegetable oil to provide both power and hot water to their place of business.
-The unit is placed outside of the building and is designed to provide 10 to 25% of the power needs for a restaurant that runs three to five deep fryers.
+The unit is placed outside of the building and is designed to provide 10 to 25 percent of the power needs for a restaurant that runs three to five deep fryers.

 Important notes about the Vegawatt system: